echosa/echosa.github.io/_posts/2012-06-06-improving-ansi-term.md

 (add-hook 'term-exec-hook 'my-term-use-utf8)
 ```

-Next, I wanted urls that show up in my terminal (via man pages, help, info, errors, etc) to be clickable.
+Next, I wanted URLs that show up in my terminal (via man pages, help, info, errors, etc) to be clickable.
 This was solved very easily by hooking `goto-address-mode` into ansi-term.
 To make add more hooks into ansi-term easier in the future, I defined my own hook function, currently with just `goto-address-mode`:

 ```cl
 (defun my-term-hook ()